eng-talal/Install-ROS/README.md

 # Install-ROS
-Description of how to install ROS and ROS2 on Linux Ubuntu 20.04.6 LTS (Focal Fossa)
+Description of how to install ROS noetic and ROS2 foxy on Linux Ubuntu 20.04.6 LTS (Focal Fossa)